robertmartin8/ReasonableDeviations/_notes/oop.md

 A **design pattern** is a general reusable solution to a commonly occurring problem in software design.
 Many of them follow the **Open-Closed principle**, that classes should be open for extension but closed for modification.
 There are three classes of design pattern:

-- **Creational patterns** - creating objects, e.g Singleton
+- **Creational patterns** - creating objects, e.g. Singleton
-- **Structural patterns** - composition of objects, e.g Decorator, Composite
+- **Structural patterns** - composition of objects, e.g. Decorator, Composite
-- **Behavioural Patterns** - object interaction, e.g Observer, State, Strategy.
+- **Behavioural Patterns** - object interaction, e.g. Observer, State, Strategy.

 ### Singleton

-How can we ensure that only one instance of an object is created by developers using the code? e.g database connections.
+How can we ensure that only one instance of an object is created by developers using the code? e.g. database connections.

 The Singleton pattern does this by having a private constructor and storing the only instance as a private static final field.